-The International Union for Conservation of Nature (IUCN) officially defines a protected area as ‘a clearly defined geographical space, recognised, dedicated and managed, through legal or other effective means, to achieve the long term conservation of nature with associated ecosystem services and cultural values’.
+The International Union for Conservation of Nature’s (IUCN) definition of a protected area is ‘a clearly defined geographical space, recognised, dedicated and managed, through legal or other effective means, to achieve the long term conservation of nature with associated ecosystem services and cultural values’.

-Since signing the Convention on Biological Diversity in 1993, the 168 member states have almost doubled the size of their protected areas in their efforts to meet that treaty’s goal: that each nation protects at least 17% of its land area and 10% of its oceans by 2020.
-As of today, world nations have legally designated over 202,000 protected areas covering 19.8 million square kilometers or 15% of Earth’s surface.
+Since signing the Convention on Biological Diversity in 1993, the 168 member states have almost doubled the size of their protected areas in efforts to meet that treaty’s goal: that each nation protects at least 17% of its land area and 10% of its oceans by 2020.
+As of today, world nations have legally designated over 202 000 protected lands covering 19.8 million square kilometers, or 15% of Earth’s surface.

 The State of Protected Areas

 The rich biodiversity found within Asia’s protected areas is under constant and immense threat.
-Asia’s high population density–1.5 times the global average— is one of the major factors fueling the degradation of protected areas.
+Asia’s high population density- 1.5 times the global average- is one of the major factors fuelling the degradation of these lands.

 Focusing on hydropower for their energy needs countries like Laos, Cambodia, Thailand, Myanmar, and Vietnam are building a number of dams in the Mekong River that flows through their territories.
 These ‘natural system modification’ projects will likely sound the death knell for many of the region’s protected species.
 A study by the Mekong River Commission released last year showed that Mekong fish stocks could fall by up to 40 percent as a result of the dam projects.